Week I: Foundation

-This intensive five-day course takes place at the Wharton School executive education facility in Philadelphia.
-Taught by University of Pennsylvania business and law school professors and industry professionals, this foundational course leverages case studies and interactive discussions to arm participants with a broad understanding of the financial services industry and financial regulations.
+This intensive five-day course takes place at Georgetown University's McDonough School of Business in Washington, DC.
+Taught by Georgetown University business and law school professors, industry professionals, and regulators, this foundational course leverages case studies and interactive discussions to arm participants with a broad understanding of the financial services industry and financial regulations.

 After completing this course, you will be able to:

-- Summarize and explain the application of selected securities statutes and rules, including the Securities Exchange Act of 1934 and the Investment Advisors Act of 1940
+- summarize and explain the application of selected securities statutes and rules, including the Securities Exchange Act of 1934 and the Investment Advisers Act of 1940;

-- Explain specific ethical issues in the securities industry
+- explain specific ethical issues in the securities industry; and

-Candidates are assigned materials to review in advance of Wharton course work—including academic research conducted by Wharton faculty as well as rules, regulations, compliance and regulatory guidance.
+Candidates are assigned materials to review in advance of the course work—including rules, regulations, compliance and regulatory guidance, and other relevant readings.
 Pre-course work is sent out approximately 30 days before each program.
 There is approximately 20-30 hours of pre-reading per week-long course.